d-meiser/cold-atoms/README.md

 - Make your changes on a new branch without breaking any tests.
 - Open a pull request on GitHub.

+All python code should adhere to PEP8 and we use the linux kernel style guide for C code.

 To file a ticket pleas use
 the [github issue tracker](https://github.com/d-meiser/cold-atoms/issues).